federicopaschetta/OneDirection-Visualization-with-Tableau/README.md

 # One Direction Data Visualization with Tableau

 ## Overview
 This project dives deep in the world of One Direction boy-band.
-It includes data collection via web scraping
+It includes data collection via Kaggle and web scraping.
+The goal of this project is to understand how Tableau works and to get some interesting insights about the band.

 ## Contents
-- Deep_Learning___Report.pdf: Contains the comprehensive report detailing the methodologies, experiments, results, and analysis of the object recognition project.
-- DeepLearningAssignment.pdf: Provides the project assignment and objectives that were addressed throughout the course of this research.
-- Architectures: Directory containing different model architectures used in the project:
-  - ffNN: Implementations and experiments using feedforward neural networks.
-  - CNN: Notebooks and resources related to convolutional neural networks.
-  - tLearning: Application of transfer learning methods.
+- 1d_viz.twb: final version of Tableau dashboard
+- df_main (csv and xlsx files): main One Direction DataFrame
+- df_writers.csv: dataset with One Direction songwriters and the number of songs they wrote
+- one_direction_songs.csv: original dataset from Kaggle (`https://www.kaggle.com/datasets/sainin/one-direction-songs-list-from-wikipedia`)
+- songs_lyrics: Folder containing, for each song, its lyrics in a .txt file
+- Icons: minimal icons created on Photoshop to illustrate the visualization
+- lyrics_script.ipynb: script containing loading and data manipulation
+- final_handling.ipynb: script containing last operations to make the dataset work properly

 ## Getting Started
-To get started with this project, clone this repository and explore the Jupyter notebooks contained within each architecture's folder.
-The notebooks are self-contained and include comments explaining each step of the process.
+To get started with this project, clone this repository and explore the Jupyter notebooks.

 ### Prerequisites
 Ensure you have Python installed along with the following libraries:
+- pandas
+- numpy
-- TensorFlow
+- re
-- Keras
+- lyricsgenius
-- NumPy
+- selenium
-- Matplotlib
+- nltk

 You can install the necessary libraries using pip:

-pip install tensorflow keras numpy matplotlib
+pip pandas numpy re lyricsgenius selenium nltk
 Running the Notebooks
 To run the notebooks, navigate to the specific architecture directory in your terminal and launch Jupyter Notebook: